Mohsin656/Chicken-65/README.md

-It is a recipe to add Chicken to 60 and Chicken 5 :)
+It is a recipe for making Chicken 65 :)